build-on-aws/content/posts/building-real-time-streaming-analytics-application-on-apache-kafka/index.md

 !['Build Success' message after running mvn package](images/flink_build.png)

 Maven packages the compiled source code of the project in a distributable JAR format in the directory `flink-clickstream-consumer/target/` named `ClickStreamProcessor-1.0.jar`.
 If you want to better understand the inner workings of the Flink application, you can have a look at the `ClickstreamProcessor.java` file in the `src` directory.
 This is the entry point of the Java application where the `main` function resides.

-Next, we have to provide Amazon Kinesis Data Analytics the JAR file by uploading it to Amazon S3.
+Next, we have to provide Amazon Kinesis Data Analytics with the JAR file by uploading it to Amazon S3.

 ### Step 3: Upload the File to Amazon S3